greenroadmaster/blog/content/post/agriculture/AgriTech_Companies/CategoriesAgriculture.md

 ---
-title: Top 6 Categories of Agriculture
+title: (Food/Farming)Top 6 Categories of Agriculture
 description: This is documents of Future Technology
 featuredImage:
 toc: true